microsoft/AzureMonitorAddonForSplunk/README.md

 ## Resource tags: (required)

 All ARM resources can have an arbitrary collection of tags associated with them.
-Tell the add-on to send logs for a resource to Splunk by adding a tag to it named DiagnosticLogs and set its value to True.
+Tell the add-on to send logs for a resource to Splunk by adding a tag to the resource named DiagnosticLogs and set its value to True.
 This can be done in various ways including the portal.<br/>
 *If you don't put in the tags, you won't get any logs.*<br/>
 To learn more: [Use tags to organize your Azure resources](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-using-tags)

 ## config.json
-config.json provides for each log category the name of the hub written to.
-Multiple log categories may be written by a single resource type.
+For each log category `config.json` provides the name of the hub written to.
+Multiple log categories may be written to by a single resource type.
 It also identifies the name of the resource ID property on a resourceType-by-resourceType basis.
+It's a static file that will be updated periodically as more Azure resources start to send telemetry through Azure Monitor.

-## How it works
+## How the add-on works
-This modular input assumes that you have a set of Azure resources (such as VMs, networks, storage) in a resource group.
-You want to monitor those resources as a group.<br/>
+The add-on assumes that you have a set of Azure resources (such as VMs, networks, storage) in a resource group and you want to monitor those resources as a group.<br/>

 ### Step-by-Step (The add-on is invoked once per minute by Splunk Enterprise)
 * Get an authentication token for ARM api's.